Elementor Internals

 Over time, code is removed or replaced.
 The deprecation process is gradual and Elementor deprecation process consists of the several steps.
 Developers need to know how Elementor deprecates code and how they need to debug and update deprecated code.

 Elementor integrates with WP-CLI, enabling developers to run certain Elementor tasks via the command line interface, without using a web browser.
-All the available comands with their arguments and usage examples are listed here.
+All the available commands with their arguments and usage examples are listed here.

 This section contains information for those unfamiliar with WordPress.
 It discusses basic WordPress plugin development, as well as Elementor addons and advanced topics, including background information on plugins and object oriented programming.